Many or all companies we feature compensate us. Compensation and editorial

 EasyKnock is a sale-leaseback company that buys homes and immediately rents them back to the sellers.
 It provides the seller with the full value of equity in their home, which can be beneficial if you have debt or expenses or want to sell the home before moving.

-Two companies stand out as alternatives to EasyKnock for their services—Truehold and Sell2Rent.
+One company stands out as an alternative to EasyKnock for its services—Truehold.
 Here’s what to know about each as you consider a sale-leaseback.

 How does EasyKnock work?